AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Introduction

-Considering the above issues, this paper explores one automated generation of hallucination detection datasets.
-Inspired by~\cite{agrawal2023language} emphasizing the hallucinatory reference problem in LLMs, we find the possibility of automatically creating hallucination detection datasets through public fact-checking datasets.
-Specifically, since the existing fact-checking datasets usually consist of manually annotated claims accompanied by the ground truth labels (i.e., factual/unfactual), we can determine whether hallucination has occurred by generating references to the claims and exploring whether the references can infer the correct labels for the claims.
+Considering the above issues, this paper explores one automated generation pipeline of hallucination detection datasets.
+Our focus is on \textit{factuality hallucination}, a primary LLM hallucination type, with studies showing GPT-4's 28\% factual hallucination rate is over double that of other types~\cite{bilan2025llm}.
+Inspired by Agrawal et al.~\cite{agrawal2023language} emphasizing the hallucinatory reference\footnote{The "reference" term means the supporting information generated by the LLM to substantiate its claim, rather than a traditional bibliographic citation.} problem in LLMs, we find the feasibility of automatically creating hallucination detection datasets through public fact-checking datasets.
+Specifically, since the existing fact-checking datasets usually consist of manually annotated claims accompanied by the ground truth labels (i.e., factual/non-factual), we can determine whether hallucinations exist by generating references to the claims and exploring whether the references can infer the correct labels for the claims.

-In addition, we further propose a three-step zero-resource black-box hallucination detection method based on our dataset inspired by the idea of self-contradictory ~\citep{wang2022self,mundler2023self,selfcheckgpt}.
-Given an LLM accurately understands one claim, its randomly sampled references are less likely to contain contradictions.
+\IEEEpubidadjcol Our analysis reveals that LLMs are particularly susceptible to hallucinations in responses involving various domain-specific topics such as history, technology and geography.
+We further investigate the contributing factors across different models based on our dataset.
+Additionally, we propose a three-step zero-resource black-box hallucination detection method motivated by the idea of self-contradiction~\cite{selfcheckgpt}.
+Given that one LLM accurately understands a claim, the generated references are less likely to contain contradictions.
 Therefore, it is possible to determine whether the model has generated hallucinations based on knowledge conflicts among these references.
-In summary, the contributions of our paper are: